EgoEverything: A Benchmark for Human Behavior Inspired Long Context Egocentric Video Understanding in AR Environment: Evaluation

-In the generation stage, we use a 2D Gaussian distribution as the PS, shown in Equation \ref{eqn:sampling-frequency}, with the standard deviation $\theta = 400$ pixels and recall interval $\Delta = 3$ minutes.
-For annotation, we developed a web-based labeling tool with 12 trained annotators, who collectively labeled about 21,600 questions over 400 hours.
+In the generation stage, we use the PS in Equation~\ref{eqn:sampling-frequency} with $\theta = 400$ pixels and minimum recall interval $\Delta_{\min}=3$ minutes. {For the $1408 \times 1408$ AEA frames with a $110^\circ$ horizontal field of view, $\theta=400$ pixels corresponds to approximately $31.25^\circ$ in radius.
+For the $2016 \times 2208$ Nymeria frames, the same radius corresponds to roughly a $40^\circ$ diameter region.
+Thus, $\theta$ defines a broad central sampling prior around measured gaze rather than a fabricated gaze signal.} For annotation, we developed a web-based labeling tool with 12 trained annotators, who collectively labeled about 21,600 questions over 400 hours.
 The MCQ adoption rate during annotation was approximately $70\%$, while rule-based and blind filtering yielded acceptance rates of around $50\%$.

 We evaluate several recent VLMs on EgoEverything, including Videollama3~\cite{zhang2025videollama}, Gemini~\cite{team2023gemini}, LongVA~\cite{zhang2024longva}, and Llava-Video~\cite{zhang2024video}.
 Since our MCQs are sampled using a Gaussian-based PS, content near the gaze location tends to be more relevant for solving MCQs than distant information.